Sumitdhiman/Browser-Sticky-Notes/README.md

-# SimpleTextArea
+# BrowserStickyNotes

-Simple Text Area extension for Chromium browsers that opens a text area at the top right of the address bar.
+Browser Sticky Notes for Chromium browsers that opens a text area at the top right of the address bar.

 ## Features